US and South Korea close ranks on common global issues during Blinken visit

 “We’ve seen the DPRK missile launches, pursue weapons of mass destruction and ballistic missile capabilities all of which are in violent violation of multiple U.N.
 Security Council resolutions.
 They’re also dangerous and destabilizing,” he said.

-Park urged China — North Korea’s main ally and economic lifeline — to take a greater role to pull the North back from destabilizing behavior, saying that the potential arms alignment between Moscow and Pyongyang would go against Beijing’s interests.
+Both diplomats urged China — North Korea’s main ally and economic lifeline — to take a greater role in pulling the North back from destabilizing behavior, with Park arguing that the potential arms alignment between Russia and North Korea would go against Beijing’s interests.

 North Korea, which has blamed the United States for the violence in Israel and Gaza, has a history of selling weapons to Hamas.
 South Korea's military told reporters last month that North Korean-made rocket-propelled grenades and other weapons were likely used by Hamas during their Oct.
 7 assault on Israel.